Trump tweets support for Republican candidates in Virginia

 The Sunday and Monday tweets are Trump’s first public comments on the election that is widely viewed as a referendum on how voters feel about the president and his possible impeachment.

-Virginia is one of only four states holding legislative elections this year and the only won where Democrats have a chance of flipping control of the state house.
+Virginia is one of only four states holding legislative elections this year and the only one where Democrats have a chance of flipping control of the state house.

 Voter antipathy toward Trump has powered Democratic gains in the last two election cycles in Virginia.